> Top Tour Destinations in the Shephela > Khirbet Hanot / Goliath’s Burial Place?

-Khirbet Hanot is an archaeological site on the side of the main road from Beit Guvrin to Jerusalem.
-In the Byzantine period it was believed to mark the site where Goliath was buried.
+Khirbet Hanot is an archaeological site along the ancient road from Beit Guvrin to Jerusalem.
+In the Byzantine period, Christian pilgrims identified here the burial site of Goliath.

 History of Khirbet Hanot